linusjf/RIAY/HOWTO.md

 The table of contents will be generated as per the existing headings in the markdown file.

-## Using the commands utility that accepts text commands in file commands.txt
+## Using the commands utility that accepts text commands in file `commands.txt`

 1. Install ANTLR4

 Assuming that you have Python3 and its installer pip3 installed on your machine.
+You can download and install Python3 from <https://www.python.org/downloads/>.

 ```bash
 pip install antlr4-tools antlr4-python3-runtime
 ```
-2. Add commands to the commands.txt file.
+2. Add commands to the `commands.txt` file.

 The commands available are:
 - addvideo